mcosovic/FactorGraph.jl/docs/src/man/graphicalmodel.md

 defreezeVariable!(gbp; variable = value)
 ```

-Also, we provide functions that refreeze the target edge, whereby the message from variable node to factor node or the message from factor node to variable node begins to calculate.
+Also, we provide functions that refreeze the target edge, whereby the message from variable node to factor node or the message from factor node to variable node calculates.
 ```julia-repl
 defreezeVariableFactor!(gbp; variable = value, factor = value)
 ```